edugm94/temporal-feat-emotion-prediction/README.md

   ```
 In the example above, it is prepared signals for participant P1 which has 9 days of sampling data.
 Also, labels
 (_happines_, _activeness_, and _mood_) will be extended within a window of 60 minutes (this is set by parameter `-w`).
+**NOTE:** You can input several participants with the argument ``-p``, e.g: `-p P1 P2 P3 P4`.
+In this case you need to
+specify a list of the corresponding number of sapling days for each participant `-d 9 15 13 13`, which order correspond
+with the list of participants, i.e. participant P1 has 9 sampling days; participant P2 has 15 sampling days, etc.

 The output of running this script consists of a set of .CSV files (one for each signal).
 The format of this .CSV file is
 the following: